Policy on Alternative Assessments

 1. Various categories of students may experience difficulties with the University's normal assessment procedures through circumstances beyond their control.
 In order to overcome these difficulties, the normal place, time or form of assessment or re-assessment may need to be changed.
 Such changes yield an alternative assessment.

 2. Alternative assessments are available only for students in approved categories where the need is foreseeable.* Disabled students will be treated according to the separate Guidance on Assessment for Disabled Students.
-Individual students who experience unforeseen difficulties will normally be treated according to the separate Policy on Mitigating Circumstances, which include provision for alternative assessments.
+Individual students who experience unforeseen difficulties will normally be treated according to the separate Policy on Mitigating Circumstances and Coursework Extensions, which include provision for alternative assessments.

 3. A designated University office will have oversight of each approved category of students.**It will mediate arrangements for such students, confirm their status and the need for alternative assessments, and provide advice and support on alternative assessments.